FuelLabs/fuel-indexer/docs/src/designing-a-schema/directives.md

 A `UNIQUE` constraint will be created on the `book` table's `name` column, ensuring that no books can share the same name.

-> Important: When using explict or implicit foreign keys, it is required that the reference column name in your foreign key relationship be unique. `ID` types are by default unique, but all other types will have to be explicitly specified as being unique via the `@unique` directive.
+> Important: When using explicit or implicit foreign keys, it is required that the reference column name in your foreign key relationship be unique. `ID` types are by default unique, but all other types will have to be explicitly specified as being unique via the `@unique` directive.

 ## `@join`